 Barb's short story collection Western Taxidermy won the Canadian Authors' Association 2012 Exporting Alberta Award and was a finalist at the international 2013 High Plains Book Awards.
 Her work has been shortlisted 4 times for Alberta Literary Awards, including twice in 2012, and she won the 2009 Howard O'Hagan Award for Short Story.
 Barb's fiction and nonfiction has been published in magazines, journals, and anthologies across Canada including Grain, The New Quarterly, The Dalhousie Review, Room, Alberta Views and Canadian Lawyer.

-Barb regularly hikes, bikes, and skis in the Alberta foothills and Rockies.
+Barb hikes, bikes, skis and generally procrastinates in the Alberta foothills and Rockies.
 She lives in Calgary.

 For more on Barb check out her 2017 essay in BioStories Magazine Law Story (page 132)